 "Being able to help others reach their goals and push themselves further than they thought they could is a great feeling.
 I really believe it’s a win-win situation as the inspiration goes both ways," he comments on his pacing experience. " Many friendships have been made from spending many miles on our feet together."

 Greg also credits pacing with helping him build up his own mileage for longer runs.
-And after reading an article about ultramarathon distances, he thought "why not?" and decided to for that too.
+And after reading an article about ultramarathon distances, he thought "why not?" and decided to try that too.

 Greg ran his first ultramarathon a few weeks before his last chemotherapy treatment.
-In March 2015, after no new cancer growth, he was finally able to stop chemotherapy.
+In March 2015, after no new cancer growth, he was finally able to stop chemotherapy because he had finally beat cancer.

 Walking, and then running, he says changed his life for the better.
 "One of my oncologists told me that he was convinced that my running was probably why I could tolerate my chemo so well."